-If you want to get away from the hustle and bustle of the city and explore Victoria’s diverse natural landscape, then you’re in luck.
-They are all just located within driving distance from Melbourne’s CBD.
+Get away from the hustle and bustle of the city and explore Victoria’s diverse natural landscape.
+Because each location is within driving distance from Melbourne’s CBD.

-To help you get inspired on your journey to experience all the sights and sounds of Victoria’s natural wonders, check out the list of gorgeous nature spots we’ve put together.
+To help you find inspiration, check out this list of gorgeous nature spots we’ve put together.

 Also, remember to book a car with Alpha, so you’ll have the convenience and freedom to go wherever you want, whenever you want, with your family and mates.